StableCoder/cmake-scripts/README.md

 >
 > [clang-tidy page](https://clang.llvm.org/extra/clang-tidy/)

-When detected, [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) can be enabled by using the option of `-DCLANG_TIDY=ON`.
-Disabled by default.
+When detected, [clang-tidy](https://clang.llvm.org/extra/clang-tidy/) can be enabled by using the option of `-DCLANG_TIDY=ON`, as it is disabled by default.

+To use, add the `clang_tidy()` function, with the arguments being the options to pass to the clang tidy program, such as '-checks=*'.

 ### include-what-you-use

 This tool helps to organize headers for all files encompass all items being used in that file, without accidentally relying upon headers deep down a chain of other headers.
 This is disabled by default, and can be enabled via have the program installed and adding `-DIWYU=ON`.

+To use, add the `include_what_you_use()` function, with the arguments being the options to pass to the program.

 ### cppcheck

 This tool is another static analyzer in the vein of clang-tidy, which focuses on having no false positives.
 This is by default disabled, and can be enabled via have the program installed and adding `-DCPPCHECK=ON`.

+To use, add the `cppcheck()` function, with the arguments being the options to pass to the program.

 ## Formatting `formatting.cmake`